llrs/experDesign/README.md

  - Metadata: The information about the samples
    This might be age, sex, localization, RIN, personal, ...
+   If you want to omit a sample remove the corresponding row
  - Samples per batch: The maximum amount of samples per batch.
   This might be decided by barcode, or machine if doing NGS.